zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Here, it’s a noun referring to liquid.
 Jerry wants Helen to squirt a little cleaning fluid into a “bucket” (bucket).
 A “bucket” is a rou nd container – round on the sides – that has a flat bottom.
 There’s no top on a bucke t.
 Buckets are usually used to carry liquids.

 Helen says, “Okay, done,” meaning she has completed  that task.
 Jerry then says, “Pour a capful of this into the bucket and mi x.”
-A “cap” (cap) is what goes on top of a bottle to close it, to make sure that t he liquid doesn’t come out of the bottle.
+A “cap” (cap) is what goes on top of a bottle to close it, to make sure that the liquid doesn’t come out of the bottle.
 A “capful” would be the amount of liquid th at would fit into the cap of the bottle.
 So you actually pour the liquid – you pour the fluid.
 You put the fluid into the little cap until the cap is full.
 That’s how yo u get a “capful” (capful).
 Notice there’s just one “l” in “capful” even though the wo rd “full” normally has two “l”s.

 So Jerry tells Helen “to pour” (pour) the liquid in to the cap until she has a “capful.”
 “Pour” means to move liquid from one cont ainer to another.
-After she puts this capful of liquid into the bucket, Helen i s supposed to mix it.
+After she puts this capful of liquid into the bucket, Helen is supposed to mix it.
 “To mix” (mix) means to combine two things together.
 After s he mixes these liquids together, Jerry asks her to “dribble three drops of  this special liquid into it and stir until you get a nice layer of foam on the surface.”

 There are several words there we need to explain.
 T he first one is “dribble” (dribble).
 “To dribble” means to cause a few small drops, a few small amounts of a liquid, to fall into a surface – or to fall onto a surface, we would probably say.
 If you like pancakes (and who doesn’t like pancakes), you might take some syrup, some sweet liquid, and “dribble” it onto your panca kes – put a little bit on there drop by drop, small amount of liquid by small amoun t of liquid.